-Tina Goode, LPC/MHSP (temp), NCC, CET I, is a staff therapist and serves as Director of the Intern Program.
-Tina feels that counseling is a sacred calling and offers hope as she journeys with her clients to find the growth, healing and wholeness they desire in their own lives.
+Tina Taylor Goode, LPC-MHSP, NCC, DARTT, CET I, is a therapist and serves as Director of the Master’s Level Intern Program.
+Tina believes that counseling is a sacred calling and offers hope as she journeys with clients to find the growth, healing and wholeness they desire in their own lives.
 Her unique combination of life experience and professional training allow Tina to create a safe, empathic, non-judgmental and compassionate space for clients.
-In this space, concerns can be truly heard and addressed in a therapeutic manner.

-Tina is passionate about walking with individuals, families and groups to bring healing from issues of relational trauma, sexual abuse, addiction, co-dependency, and grief/loss.
-She also works with clients and families seeking long-term recovery from issues of addiction.
-Tina believes in the inherent resiliency in each individual and that transformational growth can result from our most painful struggles.
-Her desire is to walk with clients as journey towards this freedom.
+Tina is passionate about walking with individuals, families and groups to as they find healing and wholeness from developmental trauma, sexual abuse, addiction, co-dependency and grief/loss.
+Tina believes in the inherent resiliency in each individual and that transformational growth can result from our most painful struggles and complex traumas.
+Her desire is to walk with clients as they journey towards this freedom.

 Outside of The Refuge Center, Tina is a recovery advocate within the community.
 Tina earned her Master’s Degree in Clinical Mental Health Counseling from Trevecca Nazarene University.
-She is a member of the American Counseling Association, Tennessee Licensed Professional Counselors Association and the Nashville Area Association of Christian Counselor.
+She is a National Certified Counselor and member of the Tennessee Licensed Professional Counselors Association.